 You also need conflict in your story.
 There must be an emotional journey for the protagonist and the reader.

 What needs to be solved?
 This is a must.
-And, it must be known at the beginning of the story.
-Get to it quick.
+And it must be known at the beginning of the story.
+Get to it quickly.

-In just about all the manuscript critiques she gave, the conflict, the reason for the story was missing.
+In almost all the manuscript critiques she gave, the conflict, the reason for the story was missing.

-You’ll also be able to see which pages have too much text or too little and get a better idea of how it flows.
+You’ll also be able to see which pages have too much text or too little and get a better understanding of how it flows.
 It will help you give your story balance.

-This is also a copywriting trick.
+This strategy is also a copywriting trick.
 It teaches the brain to write good text.

 3. Read your story out loud.